leftaroundabout/constrained-categories/README.md

         instance Hask.Functor YourFunctor where
           Hask.fmap = ...

+where `Hask.Functor` is just the plain old `Functor` class from the prelude, as re-imported through `Control.Category.Hask`.

 As for actually doing stuff you couldn't have also done with `Prelude.Monad` etc. – There are mainly two such things: